-- Doing so more easily
+- Do so more predictably, more easily

 That’s what I want for you

-I LOVE helping people, and the teams they lead, to be more successful.
+I love helping people, and the teams they lead, to be more successful.

 That’s been my focus as a business improvement and change management consultant in the San Francisco Bay Area for twenty + years now.

 I’ve guided, mentored and trained many clients and teams, in both large and small companies, and in a variety of industries.

 My work often starts when someone has become overwhelmed, and cannot see their way forward